aquitania99/sydney-kids-activities/README.md

 A complete reference for junior developers.
 Covers **why** every decision was made, **what** each piece does, **how** to work with it, and the **real-world gotchas** we hit building it.

 > This guide was written alongside the actual build.
-Every bug, fix, and dead end is documented here — because that's how real projects work.
+Every bug, fix, and dead end is documented here.

 ---